-June 1st marks the official release of darlenYa’s long awaited new album ‘CURVES AHEAD’.
-Like the many roads she’s traveled over the course of 1/2 her life, this one is a winding one.
-A road that while you’re sure it continues, each curve brings an unexpected turn of events, new challenges, tough lessons and communities of people doing amazing things.
+Like the many roads she’s traveled over the course of 1/2 her life, the journey of darlenYa's new album 'CURVES AHEAD' is a winding one.
+A road that while you’re sure it continues, each curve can bring an unexpected turn of events, new life challenges, lessons learned.
+(TO HEAR CLIPS of the new album, click on the top left album above.)

 darlenYa’s past musical endeavors have included as many styles as cultures she’s encountered.
 From the jazz & blues sounds of New Orleans, to the celtic rhythms of Ireland, the ancient sounds of indigenous chants, ranchero from Mexico and improvisational didgeridoo.